Sunny Boy Cereal: Packaging

 Over the years, the packaging of Sunny Boy Cereal for retail sales has evolved.

 The original iconic cardboard box was updated when it became necessary to show both imperial and metric weights on all packaging and again when imperial weights from packaging were removed completely.
 Eventually cardboard boxes were replaced by resealable plastic pouches.

+Popularity

+The Western Producer called Sunny Boy Cereal "the breakfast cereal that started the day in thousands of prairie homes since the Great Depression".